Royal Caribbean Trip Insurance Tips and FAQ

 For instance, Royal Caribbean does not offer a

-does cover Pre-Existing Conditions if you buy the policy on or before you make
+waiver to cover Pre-Existing Conditions.
+In comparison, the Aegis Cruise Plan does cover Pre-Existing Conditions if you buy the policy on or before you make

 your trip’s final payment.